lenonk/KAM/README.md

 If you're not using KDE, have a look at GKraken.
 He claims that lighting control is coming soon.

+I've borrowed code from psensor and deepin-system-monitor for this project.
+Huge thanks to those guys for helping me to understand how to use NVCtrl and calculate CPU usage per process.

 ###Note:

 Lighting and fan control functionality is not available yet.
 I wrote the above with the current things I'm working on in mind.